-The foregoing results highlight certain critiques of the way 'multicultural practices' have been considered in theory and increasingly within the public realm i.e. through a liberal normative lens, that inheres in many of the problems discussed in previous sections.
-Therefore results such as the above show that theories such as Kymlicka's multicultural citizenship are not so easily categorised, or that Young's Justice and the Politics of Difference (1990) are essentially bound by context (May et al, 2004).
+Traditionally & in a general sense it was, but anti-terror laws have contradicted this fairness.
+Throwing people in prison without evidence is not fair.
+(Female, 25, London) ..there is element of bias especially with reagrds to the 'closed appeals system' that suspected international terrorists are put through.
+(Female, Lawyer, 27, Birmingham) Difference (1990) are essentially bound by context (May et al, 2004).
 The limitations of these levels of abstraction are being recognised, and there has been a shift away from hypothetical examples to the recognition that a proper approach involves sustained engagement with real examples taken from everyday political and social issues (Favell and Modood 2003).
 The findings below need to be reflected in a move towards engaged research that moves away from the objectification of the minority, in this case Muslims, to empiricist comparative approaches before any generalisations can be drawn (Parekh 2000).

-EQUAL IN THE EYES OF THE LAWP IS THE LAW BIASEDP
+EQUAL IN THE EYES OF THE LAW?
+IS THE LAW BIASED?

 Discussions centring on the law and Muslims emphasise experiences of law enforcement (Runnymede, 1997, IHRC, 2000, 2002, 2004a and 2004b, Ansari, F. 2004, 2005).
 However perceptions of the law, its inherent nature and origins, as well as its normative basis have been marginalised, and considered only largely in connection to perceptions of racism and discrimination according to the McPherson recommendations (1999).
 Using these recommendations that consider perceptions of racism to be conclusive of racism, responses regarding British law and the legal system are damning.
 In discussion of law and minorities very often what turns a category of people into a group proper is the experience of oppression or discrimination.
 (Miller, 2002).
 Respondents had an overwhelmingly negative response to the questions of whether they believed that the British legal system was fair, and whether they believed that British law was unbiased.
 Of 46 respondents an overwhelming 35 stated that the British legal system was unfair.
 Reasons given ranged from unqualified negative answers to those that saw variation in that the system was fair to some and not others - notably Muslims, the operation of unfair immigration and terrorism measures and practices, unfairness towards religions - notably Islam, and the idea that as a man-made system it was fallible.
 Only when it wants to be.
-Normal Court procedure seems fair at time, but not renegade courts/tribunals like SIAC, or with 'flip-flop' Attorney Generals

-No, legal system has some parts which are unfair to some religions and sectors.

-No majority of the time
+Normal Court procedure seems fair at time, but not renegade courts/tribunals like SIAC, or with 'flip-flop' Attorney Generals (Male, 20, London) No, legal system has some parts which are unfair to some religions and sectors.
+(Male, 16, London) No majority of the time